 Oral Communication courses equip students with the communication skills needed to be successful in future courses, careers, and communities.
 In this course, students learn how to conduct research for, organize, and deliver effective presentations that allow them to explain complex ideas, persuade, and advocate for change.
 Students learn how to build and sustain meaningful relationships as well as manage conflict in those relationships.
 Additionally, students develop small group and leadership skills that will help them work successfully on teams.
 All of these skills are embedded within a diversity and equity context so that students can understand, analyze, adapt messages for, and demonstrate respect and consideration for the multitude of audiences with whom they will communicate in a range of intercultural, personal, and professional contexts.

 Upon completing an Oral Communication course, students will be able to:

-- Students will demonstrate understanding of and proficiency in constructing and delivering multiple message types.
+- Demonstrate understanding of and proficiency in constructing and delivering multiple message types.

-- Students will understand and practice effective elements of ethical verbal and nonverbal communication.
+- Understand and practice effective elements of ethical verbal and nonverbal communication.

-- Students will develop analytical skills and critical listening skills.
+- Develop analytical skills and critical listening skills.

-- Students will understand the influence of culture in communication and will know how to cope with cultural differences when presenting information to an audience.
-Students develop the ability to use oral communication as a way of thinking and learning, as well as sharing ideas.
+- Understand the influence of culture in communication and will know how to cope with cultural differences when presenting information to an audience.

-Approved Courses: For the most current list of approved courses for 2017-2018, please see the Catalog
+Approved Courses: For the current list of approved courses, please see the Catalog.